 From day #600 onwards; more deaths were observed than births.

-Perhaps the most interesting, were the rise (as well as solitary deaths) of the passive and non-warring participants whom Calhoun called “The Beautiful Ones”.
-These mice were not only exemplary of hoarding and overly protective – of their individualistic needs for solitude and simple living (that is – eating, “grooming”, and sleeping; on constant repeat).
-But curiously – their sexual reproductive instincts / desires – seemed muted.
+Perhaps the most interesting, were the rise (as well as solitary deaths) of the passive and non-warring mice whom Calhoun called “The Beautiful Ones”.
+These mice were not only exemplary of hoarding and overly protective – of simplistic living patterns.
+Namely ~ eating, “grooming”, and sleeping; on constant repeat.
+But their sexual reproductive instincts / desires – seemed muted.

 Neither did they evoke – random acts of violence either.
-They eat, sleep and groom themselves exemplarily on repeat.
+What appeared extraordinary is their “beautiful” appearance.
 Bleached white skin, gentle furs, alert and bright red eyes.
 Free from battle-scars and/or wounded tails.

 The last known recorded conception was noted in Day #920.

 Mortality rates increased as compounded by the (solitary) deaths of The Beautiful Ones from old age.
-So too combined with premature deaths from all newborn youth; as their helpless exposure to collateral invasions further added to the death toll.
+So too combined with premature deaths from helpless exposure to collateral invasions further adding to the toll.

-Amidst all that calamity and violence continued persisting in the background – “The Beautiful Ones” – continued subsisting in solitary spaces.
-Their fates headed towards little else – than towards solitary deaths, of old age.
+“The Beautiful Ones” nonetheless continued subsisting in solitary spaces as far away from the violent territories.
+Their fates headed towards little else – than dying of old age.

 An “inexorable decline”; as Calhoun wrote.
 What was left and recorded as final population count on this day – were just twenty-three (23) females and four (4) males.

 The theory behind the decline – “Behavioural Sink” and its Critic(s)